We all know that volunteering is easier said than done, especially when time and energy are foundational to recovery from a substance use disorder.

 Improved mental health: Volunteering post-recovery can reinforce all that you have accomplished by leading to an inner sense of purpose and fulfillment–a calling to help others.

-Social advantages: There are many aspects of volunteering that can boost your communication skills, give you confidence in social situations, and expand your social network!
+Social advantages: Many aspects of volunteering can boost your communication skills, give you confidence in social situations, and expand your social network!
 Because volunteering is something that anyone can do, it is likely that you will meet a diverse range of people from all different walks of life.
 This can help you grow more comfortable in non-regulated, natural social settings to test out the skills that you have picked up during recovery (AddictionPro).

 Acquiring social confidence in varying situations when interacting with strangers is invaluable in gaining personal confidence in your recovery and sobriety.
 Not only can volunteering improve your individual social abilities, but it can also improve the relationships that you have with others by expanding your social network and support system.
 Get to know the people that you are volunteering with; you already share similar values and interests of helping others and prioritizing the giving of your time and energy (Create the Good).